wojteklu/depcheck/README.md

 ## Usage

-`Analyze` command reports dependencies per classes. `Usage` command reports how many dependants a class have.
+`Analyze` command reports dependencies per classes. `Usage` command reports how many dependants a class have. `Graph` command generates dependency graph.

 Build your project, and then run: